StackVista/stackstate-docs/configure/topology/event-handlers.md

 - `view.getIdentifier` - returns the globally unique URN value that identifies the view.
 - `view.getTags` - returns any user-specified metadata attached to a view when it was created.

-**Event** properties return details of the received event, these vary for different event types.
+**Event** properties return details of a received event and vary for the different event types.
 Note that the default parameter name is`event`, this can be modified if you choose.

 A **HealthStateChangedEvent** is generated when an element's own health state changes.
 - `event.HealthStateChangedEvent.getNewStateRef` - returns an object representing the current state of the element.